 Claude Martin holds the “childhood, well-being and parenting” Chair.
-He is a sociologist, CNRS research director and affiliate professor at the EHESP, member of the UMR 6051 ARENES-Crape
+He is a sociologist, CNRS research director, affiliate professor at the EHESP School of Public Health and member of the UMR 6051 ARENES-Crape.

 - Write and provide summaries (working papers) of international literature to understand what is involved in promoting the well-being of children and youth.